 - 1.6.
 ECTS credits should be translated into Credit Accumulation and Transfer Scheme (CATS) points using the formula: 1 ECTS point = 2 CATS points.
 This means that a module that has 300 notional learning hours is worth 30 CATS and 15 ECTS. - 1.7.
-The applicability of this Policy under the University's Collaborative Provision arrangements is detailed in Schedule A.
+Throughout this section of the Regulations, we refer to courses and modules.
+However, our collaborative partners may use different terminology such as programmes and/or units.
+Schedule A details Collaborative Partners' exemptions.